The History of the RagaMuffin Cat

 Bitter over this defection, Ann Baker took steps to exert greater control over the development of "her" breed.
 She set up her own registry, the International Ragdoll Cat Association, and required all her breeders to register only with her.
 Ann Baker patented the name Ragdoll for use only with cats of her breeding and registry.
 Catteries were franchised and paid royalties for each kitten sold.
 For more than 20 years, Ann Baker's program continued, with Cherubim breeders relatively content to enjoy raising the kittens while allowing Ann Baker to make marketing and breeding decisions.

 Eventually, even her loyal group developed misgivings about Ann Baker, who struggled to keep a healthy cattery while handling the responsibilities of the registry.

-Since their cats included all colors and patterns and they signed contracts not to use the Ragdoll name, the first crisis focused on what to call the cats, in the process of submitting a standard to American Cat Fanciers' Association.
-Janet Klarmann credits Curt Gehm of Liebling Cats in Virginia with the choice of "RagaMuffin".
-The explanation given was that since the original gene pool developed from the street cats of Riverside, they were truly Ragamuffins—endearing little urchins!
+Since their cats included all colours and patterns and they signed contracts not to use the Ragdoll name, the first crisis focused on what to call the cats, in the process of submitting a standard to American Cat Fanciers Association.
+Janet Klarmann credits Curt Gehm of Leibling Cats in Virginia with the choice of "RagaMuffin".
+The explanation given was that since the original gene pool developed from street cats of Riverside, they were truly Ragamuffins----endearing little urchins!

-The M is capitalized "because they're big huggable, loveable Muffins," says Janet Klarmann, who breeds under the Encore Prefix.
-The new name stuck and in May 2001 the cats gained championship recognition.
+The M is capitalized "because they're big huggable,lovable Muffins" says Janet Klarmann, who breeds under the Encore Prefix.
+The new name stuck and in May 2001 the cats gained championship recognition in the USA.

 In June 2009 the RagaMuffin name was recognised by the GCCF in the United Kingdom and as such, only AUTHENTIC RagaMuffins in the UK will be registered with that Governing Body.